-Delaware law provides that, unless otherwise provided in the certificate of incorporation, each stockholder is entitled to one vote for each share of capital stock held by such stockholder.
+Delaware law provides that, unless otherwise provided in the certificate of capital stock held by such stockholder.

 Shareholder Vote on Certain Transactions

 The Companies Act provides for schemes of arrangement, which are arrangements or compromises between a company and any class of shareholders or creditors and used in certain types of reconstructions, amalgamations, capital reorganizations or takeovers.
 These arrangements require: